 8.9 The Council continue to explore appropriate funding opportunities to help unlock sites with help from the Regeneration and Economic Development Team.
-The Council has recently received grants from Homes England via the Affordable Homes Programme 21-26 allocation to help the development of sites.
+As discussed above, the Council has recently received grants from Homes England via the Affordable Homes Programme 21-26 allocation to help the development of sites.